Your pension options if you’re made redundant

 Once you know what kind of pension you’ve got, you need to decide whether to leave it where it is or transfer it somewhere else.
 Here’s a quick guide to your options.

 If you are made redundant, you will have to stop paying into it and do one of the following:

-- if you are old enough, you may be able to take early retirement
+- If you are old enough, you might be able to take early retirement.

 In most cases, it is usually better to leave your pension in the scheme.
 You should only transfer out of the scheme with good reason, for example if you are concerned that the scheme is not adequately financed and your old employer might go out of business.

 If your ex-employer goes out of business (or you’re worried they might), and you’ve left your pension in their scheme, check out the scheme members section on the Pension Protection Fund websiteopens in new window to see what compensation you might get.